home-assistant/organization/README.md

 # organization
-A repository for discussing the organizational matters of Home Assistant
+A repository for discussing the organizational matters of the Home Assistant organization.